NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Cloud Jump.md

 **Prerequisites** legendary in Athletics
 * * *
-You unparalleled athletic skill allows you to jump impossible distances.
-Triple the distance you [[Actions/Long Jump|Long Jump]] (so you could jump 60 feet on a successful DC 20 check).
-When you [[Actions/High Jump|High Jump]], use the calculation for a Long Jump but don't triple the distance.
+Your unparalleled athletic skill allows you to jump impossible distances.
+Triple the distance you jump on a successful [[Actions/Long Jump|Long Jump]] (so you could jump 90 feet with an Athletics result of 30).
+When you successfully [[Actions/High Jump|High Jump]], use the distance jumped and distance limit for a Long Jump but don't triple the distance.

 You can jump a distance greater than your Speed by spending additional actions when you Long Jump or High Jump.
-For each additional action spent, add your Speed to the limit on how far you can [[Actions/Leap|Leap]].
+For each additional action spent, add your Speed to the distance limit.

 *Source: Pathfinder Player Core*
 *ORC*